Examining The Functional Anatomy Of The Heart Reveals Shocking Secrets Your Doctor Never Told You

 The Importance of Pressure Gradients

 Another error is assuming that blood pressure is uniform throughout the circulatory system.
 In truth, pressure decreases as blood travels from the heart to the capillaries, creating a gradient that allows oxygen and nutrients to diffuse into tissues.
 If this gradient were ignored—perhaps by focusing only on the heart’s output—it could lead to misunderstandings about how organs receive oxygen.
-As an example, high pressure in arteries might seem beneficial, but excessive force can damage vessels, while low pressure in capillaries might starve cells.
-The heart’s design ensures this balance, but it requires a holistic understanding of both structure and function Worth knowing..
+Here's one way to look at it: high pressure in arteries might seem beneficial, but excessive force can damage vessels, while low pressure in capillaries might starve cells.
+The heart’s design ensures this balance, but it requires a holistic understanding of both structure and function But it adds up..

 Conclusion